5 Best FREE Parental Control Apps in 2022| PC, iPhone & Android

 Can I just use the free parental control apps that come with my phone or computer?

 In my experience, apps like Google Family, Screen Time, and Microsoft Family are so easy for kids to bypass that it’s not even worth configuring them.
 These companies don’t focus on updating the apps frequently because it’s a low priority for them.
 I prefer going with an app like Qustodio, which has a free 30-day trial and constantly updates its list of dangerous words, slang, and phrases.

 Can I monitor my child’s phone with a free parental control app?

 As with all features in free parental control apps, the monitoring tools are relatively limited.
 Each one offers just a taste.
 For example, FamilyKeeper will alert you of potentially harmful activities, KidLogger will take screenshots of your child’s device, and OpenDNS blocks adult websites.
-The only way to get comprehensive monitoring of your child’s cell phone for free is to get Qustodio and take advantage of the generous money-back guarantee or the Norton Family free trial.
+The only way to get comprehensive monitoring of your child’s cell phone for free is to get Qustodio’s 30-day free trial – no credit card required.

 Are free parental control apps safe?

 No company is so virtuous that they’re going to develop a completely free parental control app that comes with premium features and no way to monetize it.
 This means that you have to look out for features that are locked behind a paywall, adware scams, privacy concerns, or dangerous or unnecessary files being installed along with the apps.
-This is why I prefer to use Qustodio; while it isn’t free for life, you can use it risk-free for 30 days and get a good insight into what your kids are doing online, and quickly find and fix any trouble they may be getting into.
+This is why I prefer to use Qustodio; while it isn’t free for life, you can get a free 30-day trial and get a good insight into what your kids are doing online, and quickly find and fix any trouble they may be getting into.